linkerd/website/linkerd.io/content/2.11/tasks/using-ingress.md

         number: 80
 ```

-The `namespace` containing the ingress controller should NOT be annotated with `linkerd.io/inject: enabled`.
-Rather, annotate the `kind: Deployment` (`.spec.template.metadata.annotations`) of the nginx.
+If using [this Helm chart](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx), note the following.

-If using [this Helm chart](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx), then the `values.yaml` should look like this:
+The `namespace` containing the ingress controller (when using the above Helm chart) should NOT be annotated with `linkerd.io/inject: enabled`.
+Rather, annotate the `kind: Deployment` (`.spec.template.metadata.annotations`) of the Nginx by setting `values.yaml` like this:

 ```yaml
 controller: